-The Lynn Student Center includes Christine's, as well as the Elmore Dining Commons, Landgren Chapel, auditorium, the Office of Residence Housing and Residence Life, and the Center for Student Involvement, the Center for Learning Abroad and student meeting rooms.
+The Lynn Student Center includes Christine's, as well as the Elmore Dining Commons, Landgren Chapel, auditorium, the Office of Residence Life and Housing, and the Office of Student Involvement offices and student meeting room.

 The Landgren Chapel is dedicated to the memory of Harold and Agnes Landgren.
-Liturgy is celebrated at 12:05 p.m.
-Monday through Friday and at 7 p.m. on Sundays.
+Liturgy is celebrated at 12:05~p.m.
+Monday through Friday and at 7~p.m. on Sundays.
 The chapel is available for all faiths and denominations that find the space appropriate for their use.

-The Perper Plaza, named for Mary and Harold Perper, is located in the front courtyard of the Lynn Student Center, and serves as a gathering place for students, staff and faculty.
+The Perper Plaza, named for Mary and Harold Perper, is-located in the front courtyard of the Lynn Student Center, and serves as a gathering place for students, staff and faculty.